 Book 3: Representation is Complicated

 Let’s talk about representation for a moment and what it means.
 I am a South Asian American woman with dark skin.
 I’m very conscious of my dark skin and of often being the darkest-skinned person in a room.
-As a child watching Avatar, I felt represented by Katara, and I know I wasn’t the only Brown or Black girl to feel the same way.
+As a child watching Avatar, I felt represented by Katara and her dark skin, and I know I wasn’t the only Brown or Black child to feel the same way.
 Representation is a strange thing, especially in fantasy.
 Many dark-skinned folks cosplay Katara, Sokka, Yue, and even Master Piandao at conventions each year, despite not being Indigenous or Asian.
 I know Katara isn’t Indian, because India doesn’t exist in the Avatar universe, but I feel a kinship towards her simply because she looks like me.
 It’s more than I can say for most Indian films, which have a notorious tendency to cast only the palest women possible as leading ladies.
-Even in Hollywood today, colorism is a major issue, where roles for black characters often go to the lightest-skinned actors possible.
+Even in Hollywood today, colorism is a major issue, where roles for Black characters often go to the lightest-skinned actors possible.
 So to see a dark-skinned girl as the main lead and the love interest, widely considered beautiful by everyone she encounters, was very important for me.

-This is also where I extend a certain level of empathy towards Shyamalan’s decision to throw South Asians into the mix: A:TLA lore is peppered with Sanskrit words, and the root concept of the Avatar itself is derived from Vedic mythology.
+This is also where I extend genuine empathy towards Shyamalan’s decision to throw South Asians into the mix: A:TLA lore is peppered with Sanskrit words, and the root concept of the Avatar itself is derived from Vedic mythology.
 The concept of four core elements is derived from the five element theory, which can be traced not only to Chinese Wuxing philosophy but to Vedic philosophy as well.
 In Wuxing, the five elements are fire, earth, water, wood, and metal.
 In Hinduism, the five elements are fire, earth, water, air, and space.
-Moreover, the creators of the show, Bryke, revealed that the scene where Aang consults his past lives for advice was directly inspired by a Hindu text — the Bhagavad Gita — in which the warrior Arjuna calls upon Krishna, a God, for spiritual counsel during the war.
+Moreover, the creators of the show revealed in an interview that the scene where Aang consults his past lives for advice was directly inspired by a Hindu text called the Bhagavad Gita in which the warrior Arjuna calls upon Krishna, a God, for spiritual counsel during the war.
 I must stress here that while South Asia is not singularly Hindu — South Asia is home to people of several faiths, and I have no wish to perpetuate Hindu supremacy, which is a major, major issue in India right now — Hinduism is singularly South Asian.
 Part of the reason I’m so deeply attached to this show is that the universe feels intimately familiar to me.
 Indian films have been tapping into the romantic and emotional potential of reincarnation for ages, but this was the first time I saw it portrayed in American media in a way that was respectful, beautiful, and well-written.

 But despite my culture’s influences on the show’s lore, Avatar’s only visibly South Asian character is Guru Pathik, who is somewhat of a caricature of Indian gurus.
 This is likely because the art style of Avatar is influenced by anime, which is a Japanese medium and which therefore reflects East Asian aesthetics in its character design.
-It’s mildly disappointing to be a South Asian Avatar fan and to be represented solely by a goofy Indian uncle trope, but that disappointment is minimal in comparison to the general merit of the show.
-I adore Avatar, and I’m happy and proud that it does so much to represent Asian culture as a whole.
+It’s mildly disappointing to be a South Asian Avatar fan and to be represented solely by a goofy Indian uncle trope, but it is what it is.
+Everything has flaws, and this is one of Avatar’s.

 My unpopular opinion is that Dev Patel, who was casted as Zuko in Shyamalan’s film, was the least problematic casting choice of the main four characters, considering he’s the only nonwhite lead.
 He’s a great actor, and he brought life to what was an otherwise poorly written film.
 Also, Dev Patel is just as much of a teen heartthrob as Zuko is.
-Dev Patel is unbearable hot, have you seen him in Lion?
+Have you seen him in Lion?
 But what matters more to many fans is that the live-action Zuko simply resemble animated Zuko more than Dev Patel does, and I can’t really fault them for that.

 So do South Asians have a place in the live-action Avatar cast at all, considering there are no “visibly” South Asian characters other than Guru Pathik?
 In my opinion, we do, but not on nearly as large of a scale as Shyamalan envisioned.
-I see no justification for making the entire Fire Nation cast South Asian, and I think it was an overall terrible decision, primarily because of the problematic race/nationality equivalence I’ve mentioned already, but also because the Fire Nation characters in the show don’t look traditionally South Asian at all.
+I see no justification for making the entire Fire Nation cast South Asian.
+I think it was an overall terrible decision, primarily because of the problematic race/nationality equivalence I’ve mentioned already, but also because the Fire Nation characters in the show don’t look traditionally South Asian at all.
 And what I mean by that, of course, is that most of them don’t have brown skin.

 Ultimately, there are no easy answers to these questions because representation means something different for every minority.
 I feel represented by dark-skinned women who aren’t Indian because dark skin is something that Asian culture finds shameful, but I also feel represented by South Asian women who don’t have dark skin because I feel connected to my South Asian identity as a whole.
 Identity and representation are complex and casting directors should take great care to reflect that complexity.